 Anita explained that, ‘Calatonia has also been called the letting go technique, the touch for peace and forgiveness.
 The gentle touch to the skin facilitates access to one’s inner life by eliciting images, sensations, memories, feelings, intuitions, and also bridging to transpersonal areas of support, at times producing a meditative state in clients.’

 These techniques are grounded in recent scientific research into the link between skin receptors and the limbic system, an area of the brain which is believed to control emotional patterns of behaviour.
 In Brazil there have been many PhD level theses, dissertations and books written on Subtle Touch and Calatonia and these are steadily being translated into other languages over time.
-You can learn more about the process on our dedicated Calatonia page and also the Calatonia.org website.
+You can learn more about the process on the Calatonia.org website.
 We also have an full book chapter dealing in-depth with how Calatonia can be used to help treat trauma.
 The chapter is entitled, ‘Calatonia and Subtle Touch in the Healing of Trauma’ and is from the excellent book, ‘Calatonia: A Therapeutic Approach that Promotes Somatic and Psychological Regulation’.

 Anita Ribeiro-Blanchard’s Calatonia Training